 IUGR is usually diagnosed during a standard screening ultrasound.
-Ultrasounds use sound waves to check the development of the baby and your uterus.
-If your baby is smaller than usual, the doctor may suspect IUGR.
+Ultrasounds use sound waves to check the development of your fetus and your uterus.
+If your fetus is smaller than usual, your doctor may suspect IUGR.

 A smaller than normal fetus may be no cause for concern in early pregnancy.
 Many women are unsure of their last menstrual period.
-Therefore, the baby’s gestational age may not be accurate.
-A baby may appear to be small when it is actually the correct size.
+Therefore, your fetus’s gestational age may not be accurate.
+The fetus may appear to be small when it’s actually the correct size.

-When IUGR is suspected in early pregnancy, your doctor will monitor the baby’s growth through regular ultrasounds.
-If the baby fails to grow properly, the doctor may diagnose IUGR.
+When IUGR is suspected in early pregnancy, your doctor will monitor your fetus’s growth through regular ultrasounds.
+If your baby fails to grow properly, your doctor may diagnose IUGR.

-An amniocentesis test may be suggested if the doctor suspects IUGR.
-For this test, the doctor will insert a long, hollow needle through your abdomen into the amniotic sac.
-Then the doctor takes a sample of the fluid.
+An amniocentesis test may be suggested if your doctor suspects IUGR.
+For this test, your doctor will insert a long, hollow needle through your abdomen into your amniotic sac.
+Then your doctor will take a sample of the fluid.
 This sample is tested for signs of abnormalities.

 Depending on the cause, IUGR may be reversible.

-Before offering treatment, your doctor may monitor the baby using:
+Before offering treatment, your doctor may monitor your fetus using: